hideakitai/obsidian-vim-im-control/README.md

 # Vim IM Control for Obsidian

-Obsidian plugin to switch Input Method when "InsertLeave" and "InsertEnter".
+Control Input Method (IM) when `InsertLeave` and `InsertEnter` in Vim mode.
 Supports macOS, Windows, and Linux.

 ## Usage